The heat modulated infinite dimensional Heston model and its numerical approximation: Introduction

 The HEIDIH model is obtained by specifying $\cA = a\Delta$ in~\eqref{eq:spde-system}, which is the Laplacian $\Delta$ with either Dirichlet or Neumann boundary conditions at $x = 0$ coupled with a diffusivity constant $a > 0$.
+Then $Y$ is the solution to a stochastic heat equation.
 For the state space $\cH$ we adopt the setting of~\cite{ET07} and choose $\cH := \cH^r := H^r(\R^+) \oplus \R$ where $H^r(\R^+)$ is a fractional Sobolev space and $r > 1/2$.
+Then $B$ and $W$ may be regarded as random field-valued processes.
 An example of a realization of $Y$ and $X$ for this model when $Z(t) := \eta$ for all $t \in [0,T]$ and fixed $\eta \in \cH$ is shown in Figures~\ref{subfig:Y} and~\ref{subfig:X}, see Remark~\ref{rem:example-figure} for precise parameter choices.